 - Give users a seamless experience.

-- Make every interaction consistent, so that the user is comfortable with the digital assistant’s skills.
+- Make every interaction consistent, so that the user feels comfortable in the digital assistant’s skills.

-- Keep a consistent tone and voice that matches your company’s brand.
+- Keep a consistent tone and voice that matches your company branding.

 - Digital assistants should know and understand customers.

-- Make users feel successful when interacting with the digital assistant to complete their tasks.
+- Let users feel successful when using the digital assistant to complete their tasks.

 - Give users the information they need without sales pressure.